DefGuard/docs/deployment-strategies/standalone-package-based-installation.md

 * 50055
 {% endhint %}

-Also this setup provides only communication encryption between defguard components, if you additionally like for core/proxy and gateway to have authorization - [please setup a custom SSL CA](grpc-ssl-communication.md#custom-ssl-ca-and-certificates).
+Also this setup provides only communication encryption between Defguard components, if you additionally like for core/proxy and gateway to have authorization - [please setup a custom SSL CA](grpc-ssl-communication.md#custom-ssl-ca-and-certificates).